Code Generation by Using Embedded Coder

 Enable tracing, reporting, and testing options that facilitate code verification.

-To implement algorithms as Simulink blocks and Stateflow charts in a Simulink model, and generate C or C++ code, see Code Generation from Simulink Models.
+You can implement algorithms as Simulink blocks and Stateflow charts in a Simulink model.
+Embedded Coder provides features for designing, configuring, and verifying a model for C or C++ code generation.

 Coder supports a subset of core MATLAB language features, including